mrstevedev/bbpmusiclibrary/README.md

 # BBP Music Library

-BBPMusicLibrary is an E-Commerce storefront using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create orders for sample pack that include wav files.
+BBPMusicLibrary is an E-Commerce storefront using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create orders for sample packs that include wav files.

 Wev application built using: